 dbid=delDatabaseId Set the mapped entries to values specified by the nisplusLDAPattributeFromColumn attribute values for delDatabaseId.
 This only makes sense for the databaseId:s corresponding to NIS+ tables or subsets of tables.
 For other NIS+ objects, if dbid= is specified, the action will be always.
-In the delDatabaseId, deletion of individual attributes can be specified by leaving the delDatabaseId rule set should specify a dn.
+In the delDatabaseId, deletion of individual attributes can be specified by leaving the RHS of the = in a mapping rule empty.
+The delDatabaseId rule set should specify a dn.
 Otherwise, the rpc.nisd might try to derive a dn by performing an LDAP lookup on the attributes and values from the rule set, quite possibly with unexpected results.